Typically diagnosed by screening of an asymptomatic individual.

 Blood pressure goals and recommendations continue to evolve in line with new evidence.

-The SPRINT trial (Systolic Blood Pressure Intervention Trial) found that a lower systolic target of 120 mmHg (as measured by automated office blood pressure) reduced cardiovascular complications and deaths in people ages over 50 years with high blood pressure and at least one additional risk factor for heart disease.
+The SPRINT trial (Systolic Blood Pressure Intervention Trial) found that a lower systolic target of 120 mmHg (as measured by automated office blood pressure) reduced cardiovascular complications and deaths in people aged over 50 years with high blood pressure and at least one additional risk factor for heart disease.
 Patients with diabetes or stroke were excluded from the trial.

 Internal Medicine and Assistant Area Medical Director